Children's Asthma Peak Flow Calculator

 Be sure to clean the peak flow meter.
 Follow the meter's cleaning instructions.
 Dirt collected in the meter may not give a correct peak flow measurement.
 Germs or mucus can get inside the peak flow meter if your child has a cold or other respiratory infection.
 That’s why it's important to keep the meter clean.

 Because your child's height is , their estimated peak flow is .

 Asthma is a long-term (chronic) disease.
 Making sure that your child’s asthma is under control is a team effort.
 Your child and their caregivers are important team members.

 One of the key parts of controlling asthma is having an Asthma Action Plan.
-You will develop this plan with the help of your child’s doctor.
+You will develop this plan with the help of your child’s healthcare provider.
 Each person who cares for your child will need to have a copy of this plan.
 The plan is just for your child.
 Don’t use a plan created for someone else.

 An Asthma Action Plan gives step-by-step instructions on what to do if your child has asthma symptoms.
 The plan helps reduce or prevent asthma flare-ups.
 It also helps keep your child out of the ER and the hospital.
 The plan tells you and your child what symptoms to watch for.
 It tells you how to treat those symptoms right away.
 This will also help stop flare-ups from getting worse.
 The plan will also tell you when to seek emergency care.

 Part of your child’s Asthma Action Plan is watching their peak flow.
 You need to know how to use a peak flow meter.
 You also need to know what to do based on the meter’s readings.